-If you or your beneficiary does not meet the terms of the contract, a loss may ensue and your beneficiary could lose some or all of his or her EAPs.
-Please read the description of the risks under "Risks of Investing in this Scholarship Plan" in this Detailed Plan Disclosure.
+If you or your beneficiary does not meet the terms of your contract, a loss may ensue and your beneficiary could lose some or all of his or her EAPs.
+Please read the description of plan-specific risks under "Risks of Investing in this Scholarship Plan" in this Detailed Plan Disclosure.